smithad150/Manchester-United-Wear-OS-Faces/README.md

 developer so there may be bugs and issues to fix!
 These were designed for circular faced watches - not sure how they look on square faced devices.

+There are 3 faces: A Newton Heath themed Red Devil face, a current colour themed Red Devil Face, and a full logo themed face.
+I have added them to separate branches for ease of use

 These need to be sideloaded via ADB as I do not have a Google Developer account since its costly for a fun hobby If you do not know how to do this, there are a few key steps.
 I am not responsible for your device so please research your device thoroughly for this process